 - All children have the capacity to succeed, regardless of their abilities and circumstances and have the right to the necessary support required to participate alongside their peers to achieve high quality learning outcomes.

 In relation to educators, we believe:

-- The diversity and strengths of individuals create the richness of our team.
+- The diversity and strengths of individuals create the richness of our team and is openly valued.

 - We understand that personal wellness and wellbeing are integral to effective relationships with children, families and each other.

-- We value our own journey of being, belonging and becoming.
+- We seek to recognise, value and be responsive to, our individual journeys of being, belonging and becoming.